 This was another place I’d walked past heaps of times before but never paid any attention to – in fact, I’m not sure I want to tell you about it as it’s super tiny and I won’t get a seat if I want to go again!
 Its loo door is also rather interesting – of somewhat unnerving – as it’s completely see through until you lock it!

-If you want to find out more, check out the London Loo Tour website – they offer three different tours around the city – Waterloo, Bloomsbury and Kensington.
-Tickets for the London Loo Tour costs £12.
+If you want to find out more, check out the London Loo Tour website.

 Other Exciting London Loos

 Oh, and if you fancy visiting your own set of interesting loos – here are some tips that didn’t come from the tour

 If you’re looking for instagram fodder, then head to this pizza and pasta restaurant in London’s Covent Garden.